 Due to data unavailability (see Limitations section), this study has used previous costing work in Vietnam which suggests that survivors of IPV tend to receive approximately 35 per cent less wages than women who have not experienced IPV in their lifetime (Duvvury, Carney, & Nguyen, 2012).
 The Vietnam cost study estimate has been applied here because of its close cultural proximity to Mongolia, as well as the fact that both are lower middle-income countries.
 They also report a similar hourly wage distribution for women (proportions at 2nd-10th centiles and 91st-99th centiles; ILO 2018).
 Other studies have also suggested earning differentials between these two groups.
 For example, Morrison and Orlando (1999) found that, in Santiago and Managua, survivors of severe physical partner violence earn 61 per cent and 43 per cent less respectively than never abused women.
-Similarly, Vyas (2013) reported that Tanzanian survivors of current physical and/or sexual violence earn 29 per cent less than never abused women.
-For current physical (severe) and/or sexual violence, the differential is 43 per cent.
+Similarly, Vyas (2013) reported that Tanzanian survivors of current physical and/or sexual violence, the differential is 43 per cent.